-- Visa and MasterCard had partly different member banks, which could normally have resulted in different interchange fees and structures - Card schemes applied different fees for cross-border transactions - Prior to 1996, the two card payment schemes applied somewhat different interchange fees - After the abolishment of the agreement on MIF on 30 July 2008, the interchange fees are of different level and structure.
+- Visa and MasterCard had partly different member banks, which could normally have resulted in different interchange fees and structures - Even fallback interchange fees applied, in lack of MIF, in cross-border payment card transactions were of different level and structure - Prior to the inflation of fees in August 1996, the two card payment schemes applied somewhat different interchange fees - Even after the abolishment of the agreement on MIF on 30 July 2008, the interchange fees are of different level and structure.

-The calculation of the GVH has clearly demonstrated that the MIF meant for several years an artificial minimum price (otherwise not necessarily existing or not on the same level) retailers had to pay.
+The calculation of the GVH has showed unequivocally that MIF meant for several years an artificial minimum price (otherwise not necessarily existing or not on the same level) retailers had to pay.

 An agreement which restricts competition - even if it restricts competition by object - may be exempted from the prohibition under conditions set by law.
 For this aim, the parties under investigation should have proven and demonstrated that in the course of the period investigated the restriction was necessary, the concomitant advantages outweighed the disadvantages, and that allowed consumers a fair share of the resulting benefit.
-The GVH accepts that collective multilateral agreements may produce substantial efficiencies.
+The GVH does not contest that collective multilateral agreements may produce substantial efficiencies.
 However, the GVH did not find any evidences proving that - mostly due to the distortion of competition resulting from the common treatment of both card payment schemes - the restriction has only reached the reasonable necessary level at any time, and that a due share of the benefits reached the cardholders and retailers.
 The following facts must be highlighted:

-- the level of MIF remained unchanged for years while both parts of the market saw significant changes and the costs decreased. - a uniform MIF was applied for debit cards and credit cards as well, though the latter were more expensive, - prior to the determination and later the amendments to MIF, they neither conducted any cost analysis nor took into account the changing demands of both sides of the market.
+- the level of MIF remained unchanged for years while both parts of the market saw significant changes and the costs decreased. - they applied uniform MIF for the debit cards and the credit cards as well, though the latter were more expensive, - prior to the determination and later the amendments to MIF, they neither conducted any cost analysis nor took into account the changing demands of both sides of the market.

-The cost studies conducted in 2005-2006 by Visa and MasterCard were not considered on the merits by the GVH.
-It is important to note that in the case of a two-sided market the amount of the fees charged to one of the sides of the market cannot barely be justified with the costs emerged on that side.
-The essential feature of two-sided markets is namely that demand and elasticity effects may divert the level of the fees charged from the level of the costs arising on the given market to a great extent.
+The cost studies conducted afterwards in 2005-2006 by Visa and MasterCard were not considered on the merits by the GVH.
+It is important to note that in the case of a bilateral market the amount of the fees charged to one of the sides of the market cannot barely be justified with the costs emerged on that side.
+The essential feature of bilateral markets is namely that demand and flexibility effects may divert to a great extent the level of the fees charged from the level of the costs arising on the given market.
 Furthermore, the GVH stated that based on the documents of the banks the intention seemed to be convincing that between 2002-2004 market players felt it was time to decrease the level of MIF, and that cross-border payment card transaction (fallback) fees in the given period were significantly lower.